Learn how oil and gas working interests differ from royalty interests, including costs, risks, cash flow, and who each structure is really for.

 Is a royalty interest risk-free?

-No. It is typically cost-free in the sense that you do not pay drilling and operating costs, but royalty payments can fluctuate with production, prices, and downtime.
+No. It's typically cost-free in the sense that you don't pay drilling and operating costs, but royalty payments can fluctuate with production, prices, and downtime.

 Is a working interest always operated?